zoeskan/MCB185/unit0-setup.md

 commands than mouse clicks.
 Also, most computer clusters run Linux because it's free and robust.
 For these reasons, most professional bioinformatics is done with a Linux CLI.
-If you have any aspirations of becoming a bioinformatics programmer, you need to become comfortable with the Linux CLI.
+If you have any aspirations of becoming a bioinformatics programmer or sophisticated user, you need to become comfortable with the Linux CLI.
 But before we get to that, you need some flavor of Unix/Linux.

 + Recommended
     + Mac